louMoxy/project-nightingale/content/project-nightingale-faqs.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
-content = "The app does include one automatic reminder at 1830 each evening but of course you can set up individual reminders on your mobile device if that helps.<br>" has_padding = true headerColor = "#50E3C2" headline = "Can I set up a reminder?"
+content = "The app does send one automatic reminder to your message inbox daily, but of course you can set up individual reminders on your mobile device if that helps.<br>" has_padding = true headerColor = "#50E3C2" headline = "Can I set up a reminder?"